Write a comment

 making pancake batter - step photo 11

-12. Add the remaining flour, mix until homogeneous, and then dilute the thick mixture with the remaining milk and the total volume of water.
+12. Add remaining flour, mix to homogeneous, then dilute thick mixture with remaining milk + total volume of water.

 making pancake batter - step photo 12